TKGP/Chernobyl-Relay-Chat/readme (english).txt

 --| Call of Chernobyl Relay Chat
---| Version 0.8.1
+--| Version 0.9.0
 --| By Thom-Rum
 --| https://github.com/Thom-Rum/Call-Of-Chernobyl-Relay-Chat/

 An integrated chat client for Call of Chernobyl 1.4.12 or later, with any and all addons.
-.NET and Nuget packages have been uplifted, and Libera Chat IRC is now used.
+.NET and Nuget packages have been uplifted, and Gamesurge IRC is now used.
-Bug reports and suggestions should be raised in the Github Repository under issues, or discussions.
+Bug reports and suggestions should be raised in the Github Repository under issues.

 Original work was done by TKGP, and all credit and glory goes to them.
 Uplift to newer dotnet and nuget versions was done by Thom-Rum.